codebuk/pytic/README.md

 Proof of concept

-Python access to Pololu TIC stepper controllers
+Pure Python access to Pololu TIC stepper controllers

 ### Notes

+Works on Windows or Linux
+Uses PyUSB and libusb
+Easiest way to install drivers on Windows is to use Zadiag

 ### References: